viv-visw/my-portfolio/README.md

 # Welcome To My Portfolio!

-This repository aims to share my writing portfolio that presents different styles of writing:
+This repository represents my writing portfolio that showcases some writing styles I have experience in (not an exhaustive list):

-* Product Documentation
+* Product documentation
-* How-to Guides
+* How-to guides
 * Knowledge Base
 * Tutorials
-* Marketing Writing
+* Marketing writing
 * Movie reviews (because why not!)